-Williams is the founder and president of Rendition Infosec, an information security firm serving customers worldwide in incident response and red teaming.
+Williams is a security analyst at the SANS Institute.
+He was previously the president of Rendition Infosec, an information security firm serving customers worldwide in incident response and red teaming.
 Before founding Rendition, he served almost two decades in the intelligence community, primarily at NSA, in offensive and defensive cybersecurity missions.

 Jamie Winterton is the Director of Strategy for Arizona State University’s Global Security Initiative.
 She steers the university’s cybersecurity research strategy and drives partnerships with government and industry.
 Jamie has provided expert testimony to the U.S. Senate on the impact of large data breaches.
 Before joining ASU, Jamie was a scientist at Lockheed Martin’s Advanced Technology Center.

 Wolff is an assistant professor of cybersecurity policy at the Fletcher School of Law and Diplomacy at Tufts University.
 Her research interests include the aftermath of cybersecurity incidents, cyber insurance, security responsibilities and liability of online intermediaries, the impact of cybersecurity and privacy policies and government-funded programs for cybersecurity education and workforce development.
 Her book “You’ll See This Message When it is Too Late: The Legal and Economic Aftermath of Cybersecurity Breaches” was published by MIT Press in 2018.